Skip to content

 Build

-Project-based delivery of internal AI systems for enterprise and mid-market teams with a concrete workflow to improve.
+Project-based delivery of internal AI systems for enterprise and mid-market teams with a concrete workflow to improve and a real operating context to support.

-• • Ownership from scoped workflow to shipped implementation
+• Ownership from scoped workflow to shipped implementation and handoff

 Secondary mode

-Take a prototype or pilot already in motion and make it more reliable, testable, observable, and ready for real use.
+Take a prototype or pilot already in motion and make it more reliable, reviewable, observable, and ready for real use.

 Secondary mode